Prowell Woodworks was founded in 1977 in San Francisco, CA, Originally as a Sole Proprietorship, the company was incorporated in 2005.

 for its commitment to innovations in both design and methods of

-Buckminster Fuller--before ultimately graduating in Psychology, which probably had more to do with keeping Prowell Woodworks solvent over the decades than all three of the former interests combined!
+Buckminster Fuller, before ultimately graduating in Psychology, which likely has proven more useful toward the solvency of Prowell Woodworks over the decades than all three of the former interests combined!

-Her brother, Charles' Uncle Charley, graduated in architecture from the University of Illinois, and although he died young, his drafting tools are regularly employed to this day by both Charles and Ben.
+As an architecture graduate from the University of Illinois, Charles' Uncle Charley bequeathed his drafting tools upon his early death.
+Tools that are used to this day by both Charles and Ben.

 ____ A business is in many ways simply a toy.
 Created to provide purpose, absorption,